arianeziehn/CEP2ASP/src/main/resources/README.md

 # Resources: Data Excerpts

-We use two real-world datasets for our evaluation:
+We use two real-world datasets for our evaluation, QnV-Data und AirQuality-Data.
+Below we introduce both data sources.
+All data samples used are available [here](https://tubcloud.tu-berlin.de/s/myMHrc5Hi6MtSMa).

 ## QnV-Data